emipa606/BioSculptingPlus/README.md

 None known.

-If you encounter bugs please post an issue on [GitHub](https://github.com/Waether/BioSculptingPlus/issues) Please post harmony logs when reporting a bug, if I can't reproduce your problem I can't fix it.
+Please post harmony logs when reporting a bug, if I can't reproduce your problem I can't fix it.

 # Acknowledgements